Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ## Exclusions

-### Market-Based Measures: Carbon Offsets and Electricity Attribute Certificates

 Because this standard lays out a consequential methodology for calculating the emissions associated with a piece of software, the following must not be included in the calculation:

+### “Market-based Measures”**, through renewables matching (e.g. PPA for solar near a datacenter) that helps lower the grid carbon intensity for everyone in the area.
+From a carbon accounting perspective PPAs, RECs etc can allow datacenters to get to “100% renewable”, even if the grid is not 100% renewable 24x7 from a grid perspective.
+Market-based measures includes, but is not limited to the following:
-- carbon offsets
+- Carbon offsets
-- electricity attribute certificates (EACs)
+- Electricity Attribute Certificates (EACs)
 - Power Purchase Agreements (PPAs)
 - Renewable Energy Credits (RECs)

-Market-based measures which includes companies agreements and infrastructure: We don’t need the market-based info to be shared by API to Developers, which keeps things simple, and prevents concerns about publishing ‘seemingly less green data about Azure’.
-This can be viewed in two ways:

-- **(A) “matched by renewables”**, e.g. PPA for solar near a datacenter that helps lower the grid carbon intensity for everyone in the area.
-From a carbon accounting perspective PPAs, RECs etc can allow datacenters to get to “100% renewable”, even if the grid is not 100% renewable 24x7 from a grid perspective.
+### Infrastructure Meaures

-- **(B) “powered by renewables via a direct wire connection”**, e.g. a datacenter with solar panels on the roof and a battery storage located onsite.
+**“Infrastructure Measures”** that integrate renewables via a direct wire connection (e.g. a datacenter with solar panels on the roof and a battery storage located onsite).
 This is conceptually closer to a Microgrid, where there is a higher % of renewable energy usage than the local grid carbon intensity.